mllamazares/SecurityRAT-ASVS-Importer/README.md

         -l <language>
             The language of the ASVS controls.
 Avaiable options are en, es or zh-cn.
 Default is en -d <securityrat_docker_db_container>
-            The running docker container that contains the SecurityRAT database where it will overwrite the requirements.
+            The running docker container that contains the SecurityRAT database where will overwrite the requirements.
             Example: securityrat-mariadb
         -h
             Prints this message (duh).